 Come learn how River Farm Cooperative has incorporated nature journaling, natural materials printing, gardening, construction of a bug hotel, and a field trip to Huntley Meadows into its curriculum.
 River Farm parents and teachers will also share their commitment to teaching their students about social justice and their plans to link this to environmentalism in the future.

-Please stop by to meet and greet other K-12 educators in Northern Virginia who are interested in bringing “green” into their classrooms, schools and curriculums.
-All disciplines are invited and encouraged to come!
+This was a social for K-12 educators in Northern Virginia who are interested in bringing “green” into their classrooms, schools and curricula.

 To learn more, to volunteer or to inquire about hosting a Meet-Up, email SAGE@novaoutside.org